MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/migrate-kafka-to-passwordless-connection.md

 #### Assign roles to the managed identity

 Next, grant permissions to the managed identity you created to access your Event Hubs namespace.
-You can do this by assigning a role to the managed identity, just like you did with your local development user.
+You can grant permissions by assigning a role to the managed identity, just like you did with your local development user.

 ##### [Service Connector](#tab/assign-role-service-connector)

 If you connected your services using the Service Connector, you don't need to complete this step.
 The following necessary configurations were handled for you:

-- If you selected a managed identity while creating the connection, a system-assigned managed identity was created for your app and assigned the *Azure Event Hubs Data Sender* and *Azure Event Hubs Data Receiver* roles on the Event Hubs.
+- If you selected a managed identity when you created the connection, a system-assigned managed identity was created for your app and assigned the *Azure Event Hubs Data Sender* and *Azure Event Hubs Data Receiver* roles on the Event Hubs.

 - If you chose to use a connection string, the connection string was added as an app environment variable.